FACULTY SENATE CONSTITUTION

 D. The Recording Secretary:

 The Recording Secretary is appointed by the President with approval of Senate members.
 The Recording Secretary will have no voting privileges within the senate unless they are also an elected Senator.
-He/she records and prepares minutes of all Faculty Senate meetings for distribution to members; maintains a permanent record of all Faculty Senate minutes and all other correspondence or e-mail sent or received by Faculty Senate; houses Faculty Senate official records in the Parkway campus library; and serves as chair of the Nominating Committee.
+They record and prepare minutes of all Faculty Senate meetings for distribution to members; maintain a permanent record of all Faculty Senate minutes; house Faculty Senate official records in a publicly available online repository; and serve as chair of the Nominating Committee.

 E. The Communications Officer: